-Seattle would spend $636 million over 7 years under school-levy plan
+Seattle would spend $636 million over 7 years under education-levy plan

 The city-education levy, sweeping in size and scope, would replace two existing levies that are set to expire and would cost significantly more annually than those levies combined.
 The increase in spending is primarily focused on a huge expansion of the city’s subsidized preschool program.

 Durkan says her proposal — targeted for the November ballot — would cost the owner of a home of median assessed value $249 per year.
-The existing levies, approved by voters in 2011 and 2014, combined cost the typical homeowner roughly $170 per year.
+The existing levies, approved by voters in 2011 and 2014, cost the typical homeowner a combined roughly $170 per year.

 The mayor plans to announce the proposal at a news conference Wednesday before sending it to the Seattle City Council for review.